-The Board'sSchool District's informal complaint procedure is designed to provide employees, other members of the School District community, or third parties who believe they are being unlawfully harassed with a range of options designed to bring about a resolution of their concerns.
-Depending upon the nature of the complaint and the wishes of the Complainantindividual claiming unlawful harassment, informal resolution may involve, but not be limited to, one or more of the following:
+The Board's School District's informal complaint procedure is designed to provide students who believe they are being unlawfully harassed with a range of options designed to bring about a resolution of their concerns.
+Depending upon the nature of the complaint and the wishes of the Complainantstudent claiming unlawful harassment, informal resolution may involve, but not be limited to, one or more of the following:

-- A. Advising the Complainantindividual about how to communicate the unwelcome nature of the behavior to the Respondentalleged harasser. - B. Distributing a copy of thisthe anti-harassment policy as a reminder to the individuals in the school building or office where the Respondent works or attends.individual whose behavior is being questioned works or attends. - C. If both parties agree, the Compliance Officer may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution. between the individual claiming harassment and the individual accused of harassment to work out a mutual resolution.
+- A. Advising the Complainantstudent about how to communicate the unwelcome nature of the behavior to the Respondentalleged harasser. - B. Distributing a copy of thisthe anti-harassment policy as a reminder to the individuals in the school building or office where the Respondent works or attends. individual whose behavior is being questioned works or attends. - C. If both parties agree, the Compliance Officer may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution. between the student claiming harassment and the individual accused of harassment to work out a mutual resolution.
 Such a meeting is not appropriate in circumstances involving sexual violence.

-While there are no set time limits within which an informal complaint must be resolved, the Compliance Officer/or-designee is directed will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
+While there are no set time limits within which an informal complaint must be resolved, the Compliance Officer/ordesignee is directed will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
 If the Complainant is Parties who are dissatisfied with the results of the informal complaint process, the

-Complainant may proceed to file a formal complaint and, as stated above, either partyparties may request that the informal process be terminated at any time to move to the formal complaint process.
+Complainant may proceed to file a formal complaint.
+And, as stated above, either partyparties may request that the informal process be terminated at any time to move to the formal complaint process.